-The longest off-road walking and cycling route in Ireland, the Waterford Greenway runs from the city, along the scenic route of an old railway line, to the pretty quay-side town of Dungarvan.
+The longest off-road walking and cycling route in Ireland, the Waterford Greenway runs from the city, along the scenic route of an old railway line, to Dungarvan, a pretty quay-side town.
 Bike or walk a section, or the full 46km if you’re feeling energetic and you’ll be rewarded with scenic picnic spots, hidden history, towering viaducts and even a vast tunnel.
-Soak up the views, stopping off for refreshments along the way, until you reach the impressive panorama of historic Dungarvan Bay.
+Soak up the views, stopping off for refreshments along the way, until you reach the panorama of Dungarvan Bay.

 The ancestral home of the 9th Marquess of Waterford, Curraghmore House and Gardens near Portlaw is Ireland’s largest private demesne, with over 1,000 hectares of formal gardens, woodland and grazing fields.
 The Marquess’ ancestors, the de la Poers, came to Ireland from Normandy around 1170 and tours of Curraghmore House take in some of the finest neo-classical rooms in Ireland.

-One of the most aptly named towns in the region, Tramore, meaning ‘big strand’ is famous for its 5km stretch of golden, sandy beach that’s lapped by the Atlantic Ocean.
+One of the most aptly named towns in the region, Tramore, meaning ‘big strand’ is famous for its 5km stretch of golden, sandy beach lapped by the Atlantic Ocean.
 Approach along the coast from Annestown for the most spectacular views of the bay, peninsula and promenade, with Brownstown Head beyond.
-Sign up for surf lessons at Tramore Surf School, explore the sand dunes or take a scenic cliff walk.
+Sign up for surf lessons at Tramore Surf School and after, explore the sand dunes or take a scenic cliff walk.

-Although Lismore Castle is a private family home, the public are welcome to enjoy the beautiful Lismore Castle Gardens; their panoramic position overlooking the Blackwater Valley provides wonderful views of rolling, wooded hills to the Knockmealdown Mountains beyond.
-The gardens sit on the outskirts of the heritage town of Lismore with its picture-perfect streets, steeped in stories.
+Although Lismore Castle is a private family home, the public are welcome to enjoy the beautiful Lismore Castle Gardens.
+Overlooking the Blackwater Valley, enjoy wonderful views of rolling, wooded hills to the Knockmealdown Mountains beyond.
+The gardens sit on the outskirts of the heritage town of Lismore with its picture-perfect streets steeped in stories.
 Built by monks and plundered by Vikings, Lismore has been home to royalty and Hollywood stars.

-Visit The Lismore Experience at The Lismore Heritage Centre for an award winning presentation narrated by Niall Toibin and hear all about monastic Lismore, Vikings, Normans, Sir Walter Raleigh and the many famous people who have visited this corner of County Waterford, including John F Kennedy and even Fred Astaire.
+Visit The Lismore Experience at The Lismore Heritage Centre for an award winning presentation narrated by Niall Tóibín and hear all about monastic Lismore, Vikings, Normans, Sir Walter Raleigh and the many famous people who have visited this corner of County Waterford, including John F Kennedy and Fred Astaire.

 A 25 kilometre stretch of spectacular coastline consisting of scalloped beaches and coves enclosed by rocky headlands, The Copper Coast gets its name from the 19th century copper mines hidden below ground.
 Now a UNESCO Global Geopark, the park extends along the Waterford coastline from Fenor in the east to Stradbally in the west and up to Dunhill in the north.